metabase/metabase/docs/databases/connections/mysql.md

 Turn this option **OFF** if people want to click **Run** (the play button) before applying any [Summarize](../../questions/query-builder/introduction.md#grouping-your-metrics) or filter selections.

-By default, Metabase will execute a query as soon as you choose an grouping option from the **Summarize** menu or a filter condition from the [action menu](https://www.metabase.com/glossary/action_menu).
+By default, Metabase will execute a query as soon as you choose an grouping option from the **Summarize** menu or a filter condition from the [drill-through menu](https://www.metabase.com/glossary/action_menu).
 If your database is slow, you may want to disable re-running to avoid loading data on each click.

 ### Choose when Metabase syncs and scans